Andrew Jackson Donelson: Vice-presidential nomination and retirement

 In 1856, Donelson was nominated as the running mate of former President Millard Fillmore on the Know Nothing (American Party) ticket.
 Fillmore and Donelson managed to garner over 20% of the popular vote but won only the eight electoral votes of Maryland.
+He he mentioned in his acceptance speech at the nominating convention that he personally owned 100 slaves and loved the South.

 In 1858, Donelson sold Tulip Grove and moved to Memphis, Tennessee.
 He participated primarily in local politics there, although he was a delegate to the Constitutional Union party's national nominating convention, which selected his old Tennessee nemesis, John Bell, as its presidential candidate.

 During the American Civil War, Donelson was harassed by both sides of the conflict and lost two of his sons, both serving the Confederacy, in the war.
 In 1861 The New York Times charged him with being a Confederate sympathizer.
 During Reconstruction, he split time between his Memphis home and his plantation in Bolivar County, Mississippi.
 In his correspondence with his wife, he groused about the need to pay wages to Black workers who had once been enslaved.

 He died at the original Peabody Hotel, Memphis, in June 1871 and is buried in Elmwood Cemetery.